 The School of Law awards its JD degree with three levels of honor: cum laude, magna cum laude, and summa cum laude.
 Degrees are awarded summa cum laude to the very top graduating student or students.
 Degrees are awarded magna cum laude to at least the top 5% of the class.
 Degrees are awarded cum laude to at least the next 15% of the class.

-Pro Bono Recognition Program
+Pro Bono Recognition

 In keeping with the Law School’s longstanding commitment to encouraging its students to engage in public service activity, the Law School faculty has adopted a program for recognizing students who engage in significant amounts of public service work.
+This is a voluntary program.